Australosphenida: Taxonomy

+The grouping embodies a hypothesis about the evolution of molar teeth in mammals.
+Living monotremes are toothless as adults, but the juvenile platypus, fossil monotremes and Ausktribosphenida all share a pattern of three molar cusps arranged in a triangle or V shape, which is known as the tribosphenic type of molar.

+Monotremes were historically classified within the clade Prototheria, alongside morganucodontids, docodonts, triconodonts and multituberculates, however it is now widely recognised that this grouping is a paraphyletic grade and that these groups do not share a close relationship.
+In 2001, Luo et al proposed the clade Australosphenida to include monotremes as well as Jurassic and Cretaceous mammals with tribosphenic molars known from the Southern Hemisphere, based almost exclusively on characters of the skull and lower jaws.

+Cladogram after Luo et al 2001:

 According to Luo et al., tribosphenic molars were evolved by the Australosphenida independently of the true Tribosphenida, or Boreosphenida (that is, the therians and their relatives) in the northern continents.
 Others contend that the ausktribosphenids (two families of the Australian Cretaceous tribosphenids) in fact belong to the placentals and were therefore true tribosphenids, but unrelated to the ancestry of the monotremes.
-Alternatively, Flannery and colleagues argue that the Australian Barremian-Aptian family Bishopidae are stem therians.
-If this were confirmed, it would entail abandoning the clade Australosphenida.

-Most recent phylogenetic studies, lump henosferids and aukstribosphenids alongside monotremes.
-However in a 2022 review of montreme evolution noted that most primitive monotreme Teinolophos differed substantially from other non-monotreme Australosphenidans, having five molars as opposed to three in all other non-monotreme australosphenidans, and having non-tribosphenic molars, meaning that the two groups were likely unrelated.
-Later, Flannery and coauthors suggested that the core grouping of australosphenidans (excluding monotremes) were actually stem-therians.
+Most recent phylogenetic studies lump henosferids and aukstribosphenids alongside monotremes.
+However, a 2022 review of monotreme evolution noted that the most primitive monotreme Teinolophos differed substantially from other non-monotreme Australosphenidans, having five molars as opposed to three in all other non-monotreme australosphenidans, and having non-tribosphenic molars, meaning that monotremes and non-monotreme australosphenidans were likely unrelated.
+Later, Flannery and coauthors suggested that the core grouping of australosphenidans (excluding monotremes) were actually stem-therians as members of Tribosphenida, with the group representing a paraphyletic grade, with Bishopidae more closely related to Theria than to other australosphenidans.